-- No knowledge or understanding relevant to the set question. - 1 5 Answers in this band will show very limited sociological knowledge and understanding.
+- 0 No knowledge or understanding relevant to the set question. - 1 5 Answers in this band will show very limited sociological knowledge and understanding.

-Lower in the band, candidates will present an answer based on a common sense understanding of theory and research rather than sociological arguments or evidence.
+Lower in the band, candidates will present an answer based on a common sense understanding of social policy and/or sociology rather than sociological arguments or evidence.
 There will be only a peripheral link to the question with little evidence that the candidate has understood either the question or the material offered in response to it.

-Higher in the band, candidates may present a flawed account of knowledge on feminist views or society in general.
+Higher in the band, candidates may present a flawed account of knowledge on sociology and social policy in general.
 The answer is likely to be characterised by isolated or disjointed points that show very little understanding.
 The material is still likely to lack a clear focus and is unlikely to raise issues stemming from the question set.
 Conceptual terms will tend to be used imprecisely or inaccurately and meaning will be unclear.

-- some isolated points about society today or, - some limited and flawed material from feminist theories or research. - 6-10 Answers in this band will show limited sociological knowledge and understanding.
+- some isolated points about social policies or, - some flawed material from sociological research. - 6-10 Answers in this band will show limited sociological knowledge and understanding.